lecritch/Rate-5-Get-5-Movie-Recommendation-System/readme_compile.md

 ### Metrics

 For this recommendation system, we are provided with actual ratings that actual users gave to movies.
 Because we have a numerical rating system, the standard metrics for regression problems apply here.
 Calculating the root mean squared error (RMSE) is a natural choice for model evaluation, but there are problems in practice with this method.
-Most notably, the movies that have few ratings don't have much affect on the RMSE; therefore, the movies that have a ton of ratings are going to be the most recommended in a model tuned for RMSE.
-There are other metrics that we are considering--namely NDGC-- and these are more applicable to recommendation systems.
-More info on these can be found [here](http://fastml.com/evaluating-recommender-systems/)
+Most notably, the movies that have few ratings don't have much affect on the RMSE; therefore, we will have to take this into consideration when tuning the model.

 ### Modeling

 #### Collaborative Filtering Model:

-# enter model info here
+The Co

 #### Content-Based Model: